-Today marks Remembrance Day in which we honour the memory of all those who lost their lives in the tragic events of World War I.
+This Sunday marks Remembrance Day, in which we honour the memory of all those who lost their lives in the tragic events of World War I.

-To commemorate the occasion we're presenting our list of the most unforgettable World War I films, ones that remind us never to forget one of the darkest periods in human history.
+Before bringing you the trailer for Jackson's film, we're presenting our list of the most unforgettable World War I films, ones that remind us never to forget one of the darkest periods in human history.

 Made only 12 years after the war has ended and still very fresh in everyone’s minds, this offers the lesser heard point-of-view of a young German soldier.